julp/expassword/expassword/README.md

 # ExPassword

-This is a port of PHP password functions.
+This is a "port" of PHP password functions.

 If you never used them, when you write an authentication system, you have to stick to the initial algorithm you chose.